NathanTraineau/Sgit-Traineau-Nathan/README.md

 Now, you can run it from anywhere like so: custom_name {args}

-     ⚠     If for some reason this doesn’t work you can write this command line into your                                                                                                                                     shell in order to create the alias and run the jar with the command : alias sgit='java -jar path/to/file/Sgit-Nathan-Traineau.jar’ and then when you type “sgit” into your shell this will launch the jar so you can type a command.
+     ⚠     If for some reason this doesn’t work you can write shell in order to create the alias and run the jar with the command : alias sgit='java -jar path/to/file/Sgit-Nathan-Traineau.jar’ and then when you type “sgit” into your shell this will launch the jar so you can type a command.
 But you will have to do this each session you want to use this program.